 Sole Thickness: 4 mm = 0.16 inches

 Created by Lyman Reed Blake in 1856 to stitch all parts of the shoe together in one neat internal stitch.
 A true product of the industrial revolution, it is a story of ingenious technology and technique that has stood the test of time.
-It is lightweight compared to the Goodyear welt and by having fewer layers, it is much more flexible, minimizing break-in time.
+It is lightweight compared to the Blake-Rapid construction and by having fewer layers, it is much more flexible, minimizing break-in time.

-The cost of this method is lower than the Goodyear welt but more expensive than the cemented method.
-On the other hand, resoling the shoe is more expensive and difficult compared to a Goodyear welt.
+Resoling this construction is more difficult and expensive.
 If the shoes need resoling, a cobbler has to have a Blake stitch machine, which not every cobbler does.
 Also, one of the biggest drawbacks of owning a pair of Blake stitched shoes is how careful one has to be about wearing them in rainy weather.

 They are not waterproof so water can easily ruin them.
 This is the main reason why they are mostly worn in very warm and dry weather areas.